In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 Suppose you received a contact list with all the names listed in full names in a single column and you’ll probably need to separate the first, middle, and last names, and split them into separate columns.
 There are few different ways you can use to separate names – by using the Text to Columns feature, Flash fill, and formulas.

-In Excel, it’s possible to parse data from one column into two or more columns.
+In Excel, it’s really easy to split names from one column into two or more columns.
 In this article, we will show you how to split the names into different columns in excel by using different ways.

 How to Split Names in Excel

 There are three easy ways to split names in Excel.
-The method you choose will depend on how your data is structured and whether you want the split data to be static or dynamic.
+Depending on the data structure and whether you want the split names to be static or dynamic, choose one of the following methods:

 - Split names using Text to Columns feature